Our school dog is Poppy who usually lives with Mrs Pelham but comes to school every day and is very popular!

 Some children may have had upsetting experiences and thus have a fear of dogs (or another animal).
 Poppy is calm and gentle around children; she has a very loving and gentle nature.
 Experience and research have shown that, with proper guidance and handling, children can learn to overcome their fear of animals and grow in respect and appreciation for them.

 It is understandable that some of you may be concerned about possible allergic reactions to a school dog.
 The Cockapoo breed is known to be hypo- allergenic.
 Poppy will be subjected to a thorough cleanliness and grooming regime.
 We will ask parents who are concerned to make the school aware if their child has an allergy.

-Mr Reid also has three cats which are regularly seen around school and are very popular.
-They are called Marble, Maurice and Tilly.
+Mr Reid also has two cats which are regularly seen around school and are very popular.
+They are called Romeo and Rudy.